 - Brian Shaw from World’s Strongest Man

-Endomorphs who are into exercise and fitness generally favor power sports that require size and strength.
+Endomorphs who are into exercise and fitness generally favor power sports and strength training.

 They carry a higher body fat percentage, and will probably never be under 15% body fat.

 So what are the hallmark characteristics of an Endomorph?

 - Big Joints